MartinPankraz/AzureSAPODataReader/README.md

 ## X-CSRF-Token handling
 SAP OData services are protected by CSRF tokens usually.
-- This project leverages code based configuration to inspect http calls for csrf tokens and inject as we go.
+- This project leverages code based configuration to inspect http calls for csrf tokens, inject as we go.
 - Alternatively you could look into adding an APIM policy for "pre-flight" requests to handle the CSRF token for updates.
 Have a look at this [example](https://docs.microsoft.com/en-us/azure/api-management/policies/get-x-csrf-token-from-sap-gateway) for more details.